 Hammered dulcimers have a lot of strings, and at some point you'll probably be faced with replacing a broken one.
 This page has all the information you need to know about ordering, replacing and maintaining strings.
 If you have any questions, please give us a call.

 We sell strings to fit our hammered dulcimers in three quantities.
 Full sets contain one of each string used on the hammered dulcimer, allowing you to replace all of your strings at once.
-Spare string kits contain 1-3 strings of each gauge used on the dulcimer.
-These kits will provide a replacement if you break a string, but do not contain enough strings to restring the whole instrument.
+Spare string packs contain 1-3 strings of each gauge used on the dulcimer.
+These packs will provide a replacement if you break a string, but do not contain enough strings to restring the whole instrument.
 Individual strings are sold by gauge.
 To find out which gauges your instrument uses, you can download the appropriate string chart below.

 All of our string charts are available as PDF downloads.
 The model and serial number of your instrument can be found on a tag inside one of the soundholes.

 |Dulcetta||D260 (before #13169)|

 |D35||D500 (before #13169)|

 A few of our dealers stock our strings, but for most people it's easiest to order strings directly from us.
 You can order them online, you can print an order form and fax or mail it to us (see instructions on the form), or you can call us and place your order over the phone.
 To figure out what type and gauge of string to order, find the model and serial number of your instrument on the sticker inside one of the sound holes.
 Then find the corresponding string chart in the list above, and this will show you which strings go in which positions on your instrument.

 If you'd like to download and print an order form, you can find it here.

 See our Shipping Info page for current shipping and handling rates.